 Introduction

-Port operations entail many risks and related hazards such as oil spills, collisions, grounding, truck accidents, injuries and personnel going overboard.
-Reducing such risks diminishes their subsequent adverse (and possibly seriously adverse) impacts on the environment, health, and also on company viability through financial loss (Uğurlu et al., 2015) and increased insurance costs.
+Kaohsiung Port is largest international port in Taiwan and was ranked 13th among global container ports in 2016.
+Such a port-city development has significant contribution in Taiwan’s economic growth but has also brought negative environmental impacts on port operations and human health.
+To be a sustainable port-city, and to operate in future as a smart city, it is key for aspects such as port safety to be considered.
+Russo et al (2016) note that to successfully develop cities for the future, three processes should be noted: city development, city planning theories and city rules (Russo et al., 2016).
+Improving port safety is key to the evolution of technological processes and city development, and in turn, this development should be framed within appropriate theories implemented through appropriate rules, and it is the convergence of these aspects that helps reach any practical implementation of plans (Russo et al. 2016).
+Importantly, port operations entail many risks and related hazards such as oil spills, collisions, grounding, truck accidents, injuries, and personnel going overboard.
+Reducing such risks diminishes their subsequent adverse (and possibly serious) impacts on the environment, health, and also on company viability through financial loss (Uğurlu et al., 2015) and increased insurance costs.
 Concomitantly, effective port safety has many positive impacts of increased health, green port sustainability, and reduced company costs, and is required by international law to be maintained in full conformity with IMO standards and should be measured against an appropriate benchmark such as “Maritime and Port Authority of Singapore” (MPA, 2016).

 Human factors (Fabiano et al., 2010) are recognised as root factors in 80-90% of incidents (Teperi and Leppänen, 2011; Reason, 1990; Wiegmann and Shappell, 2003).
 Dangerous human factors include fatigue, carelessness, stress, health, situation awareness, mistakes, inadequate training, and safety culture (Hetherington et al., 2006; Lu and Tasi, 2008; Tzannatos and Kolotos, 2009).
 Further, port policies, port facilities, increased vessel traffic and loading/unloading of cargo, international policies, and force majeure events such as typhoons, earthquakes, and tidal waves are also key.
-There are therefore a huge number of factors studied in port safety, and much literature studies these factors individually.
+There are therefore a huge number of factors studied in port safety, and much literature describes and analyses studies of these factors individually.

 Further to the challenges involved in maintaining port safety, numerous challenges in researching port safety exist.
 By maintaining we mean the actual process of keeping the port safe, in reducing risk, in reacting to events, and all the factors that may be involved here.
 By researching port safety we mean the idea of investigating and establishing how such safety is achieved, what are the factors involved, and issues such as the amount and nature of the data involved.
-Actually researching port safety can be highly complex.
-For example, some accidents may be caused by a combination of factors (e.g. port environment, human risk perception and safety culture, facilities failure, etc.), and ascertaining culpability and cause can be very difficult, or impossible (Ikeagwuani and John, 2013).
-Some sensitive cases may be settled out of court, some data may be official, sensitive data involving business reputation, secrets, or lawsuits may be withheld.
-For example, accident investigation of port state jurisdiction over vessels is usually limited within the territorial sea but flag states have greater jurisdiction (Yip, 2008).
-Even insurance premiums, that would help ascertain costs and magnitude of risk, are hard to access.
+The process of actually researching port safety can be highly complex.
+For example, some accidents may be caused by a combination of factors (e.g. port environment, human risk perception and safety culture, facilities failure, etc.), and ascertaining culpability and cause can be very difficult, or even impossible (Ikeagwuani and John, 2013).
+Some sensitive cases may be settled out of court, some data may be official, and sensitive data involving business reputation, secrets, or lawsuits may be withheld.
+For example, accident investigation of port state jurisdiction over vessels is usually limited within the territorial sea, but flag states have greater jurisdiction (Yip, 2008).
+Even insurance premiums, the knowledge of which would help ascertain costs and magnitude of risk, are hard to access.
 There is thus a need to approach what data exists with caution and to contextualize it within whether it is self-generated or historical.